Where is the Mind? Persona Vectors and LLM Individuation

 \textcite{register2025individuating} focuses on individuating potential moral patients in AI systems.
 With this focus in mind, one important criterion for LLM individuation is coherence in desires or values.
 Unless an entity achieves a baseline level of coherence in this respect, it will not have coherent interests, which are seemingly a prerequisite for being benefitted or harmed.
 A second possible criterion concerns consciousness: if any entity associated with LLMs is a conscious subject, it is a mind. \textcite{birch2025centrist} considers whether LLM-linked entities could be conscious and argues that the only plausible candidates are individual forward passes and physical implementations of models.
 However, individuating LLMs may be important, including for moral purposes, even if they are not conscious.
 Consciousness carries great weight if it is present but we are not looking only for conscious subjects.

 There are still more possible questions and desiderata in this area.
-For example, \textcite{dung2026identity} argue that individuation should reflect LLMs' attitudes of concern for their own welfare, if they have such attitudes.
+For example, \textcite{dung2026identity} argue that individuation should reflect LLMs' attitudes of concern for their own welfare, if they have such attitudes. \textcite{douglas2026artificial} explore the possibility and consequences, including for AI safety, of various conceptions that LLMs could have of their own identities.
 And another area in which identity matters is responsibility: we hold individuals morally and legally responsible for their own actions but not those of others, and we may wish to extend this practice to AI \parencite{arbel2025howtocount}.

 With this range of questions and desiderata at play, and given the differences between LLMs and human minds, it is possible that no one solution will prove to be clearly correct.
 We should certainly expect to find that LLM-linked individuals differ from humans and animals in profound ways.
 And we should be open to the possibility that LLMs host not only multiple minds, but minds of multiple kinds.